Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): Concluding Remarks

 Above theorem due to Friedl and Vidussi tells that in the trivial or finite monodromy case, the $M^3$ must fibres over the circle.
 Essentially the same construction in the case of the Kodaira-Thurston nil-manifold gives symplectic structures on such closed 4-manifolds.
 The virtue of their theorem is of course in the converse implication.

-\begin{ex}{\rm (Higher degree surfaces)\quad Instead of taking the Fermat cubic surface as in the present article, if we take, \EG a Fermat type quartic surface, then the end is diffeomorphic to $\R_+\times M^3$, where $M^3$ is an $S^1$-bundle over the closed oriented surface $\Sigma_3$ of genus 3 with euler class 4.
+\begin{ex}{\rm (Surfaces of higher degree)\quad Instead of taking the Fermat cubic surface as in the present article, if we take, \EG a Fermat type quartic surface, then the end is diffeomorphic to $\R_+\times M^3$, where $M^3$ is an $S^1$-bundle over the closed oriented surface $\Sigma_3$ of genus 3 with euler class 4.
 As this 3-manifold apparently does not fiber over the circle, the Fermat quartic surface does not admit an end-periodic symplectic structure with at most finite monodromy.
-The same applies also to weighted homogeneous hypersurfaces $\{Z_0^p+Z_1^q+Z_2^r=1\}$ with $1/p + 1/q + 1/r \ne 0$. } \end{ex}
+The same applies to the Brieskorn type hyperbolic singularities $\{Z_0^p+Z_1^q+Z_2^r=0\}$ with $1/p + 1/q + 1/r < 1$. } \end{ex} \begin{ex}{\rm (Cusp singularities)\quad For $1/p + 1/q + 1/r <1$, the polynomials equation $Z_0^p+Z_1^q+Z_2^r+Z_0Z_1Z_2 =0$ defines so called the {\it cusp} singularity at the origin.
+(A cubic term is added to the above Brieskorn type polynomial.)
+The link is a solv-3-manifold, which are explained in the next example.
+This seems to be only the possible case other than what we treated in this paper, where the Milnor fibration is modified into a codimension 1 leafwise symplectic foliation.
+In fact it turns out to be possible.
+However, as it requires totally different arguments, it is discussed in a forthcoming paper. } \end{ex}

 If we extend our scope from Stein manifolds to globally convex symplectic manifolds (see \cite{EG} for details of this notion) we find one more example for the existence of end-periodic symplectic sturcture, which is only slightly less trivial than Example~\ref{C}. \begin{ex} {\rm (Solvable manifold)\quad Let $M^3=$~{\it Solv} be a 3-dimensional compact solv-manifold, namely, the mapping cylinder of a hyperbolic automorphism of $T^2$.